-Applicants must also complete a competency examination for every specialty to which they would like to be assigned and receive a passing score of at least 70%.
-Any applicant not receiving a passing score on their first time will be given one additional opportunity to re-take the competency exam and pass.
-Failure to achieve a passing score of at least 70% within the first two attempts is automatically ineligible for employment with TotalMed Staffing in addition, all staff must complete a Pharmacology examination and receive a passing score of at least 70%.
-Any applicant not receiving a passing score on their first time will be given one additional opportunity to re-take the Pharmacology exam and pass.
-Failure to achieve a passing score of at least 70% within the first two attempts is automatically ineligible for employment with TotalMed Staffing
+Applicants must also complete a competency examination for every specialty to which they would like to be assigned and receive a passing score.
+Any applicant not receiving a passing score on their first time will be given three additional opportunities to re-take the competency exam and pass.
+Failure to achieve a passing score within these attempts will trigger the Quality Review process, which may result in an ineligible determination with TotalMed Staffing for six months.